The-H-Project/GettingCleaningData/codebook.md

 Variables that did not meet the project requirement include 'meanFreq' variables, which consist of weighted average (as opposed to arithmetic average) values; and 'angle' variables, which measure the angle between two vectors.

-No attempts were made to melt the variables of the original dataset, which would have created a narrower, but longer dataset.
+No attempts were made to decompose / melt the variables of the original dataset, which would have created a narrower, but longer dataset.
+The community course notes for the assignment (https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/) suggest that there is no benefit to do to so.

 The 'tidy data set' consists of 68 columns and 10,299 rows.